 Interest rate risk: A fall in the discount rate which is linked to the G.Sec.
 Rate will increase the present value of the liability requiring higher provision.
-A fall in the discount rate generally increases the mark to market value of the assets depending on the duration of asset.

 Salary Risk: The present value of the defined benefit plan liability is calculated by reference to the future salaries of members.
 As such, an increase in the salary of the members more than assumed level will increase the plan's liability.